List of Marvel Comics characters: Z: ZZZXX

 ZZZXX, also known as ZZXZ, is a symbiote appearing in American comic books published by Marvel Comics.
 The character, created by Christopher Yost and Dustin Weaver, first appeared in X-Men: Kingbreaker #2 (March 2009).
 ZZZXX is a mutant symbiote which feeds on a host's brains.
-It was discovered years prior by Shi'ar, and experimented and tamed by Emperor D'Ken.
-Classified as a dangerous criminal of the Shi'ar Empire, ZZZXX serves in Vulcan's Imperial Guard while having bonded to an unnamed soldier to fight with the Starjammers.
+It was discovered years prior by the Shi'ar, and experimented upon and tamed by Emperor D'Ken.
+Classified as a dangerous criminal of the Shi'ar empire, ZZZXX serves in Vulcan's Imperial Guard while having bonded to an unnamed soldier to fight with the Starjammers.